 4. Cook for 5 more minutes and then check if the vegetables are soft.
 If so, blend the soup.

 5. The soup will taste a bit bland because all the ingredients in the soup are sweet.
-This is why I add something acidic,neither ume su or some lime or lemon juice.
+This is why I add something acidic, either ume su (Japanese vinegar) or some lime or lemon juice.
 This will make the soup so much more delicious.
-Be careful nit to over do it.
+Be careful not to over do it.

 6. You can add miso paste for amazing health benefits (during blending, but them you have to use bit less salt)